 - Emergency Medicine

 - Palliative Medicine

 The descriptions below are accurate for the 2016-2017 academic year.

 Pediatric Inpatient wards

-Purple Team:The purple team is comprised of overflow patients from the red team, this team consists of pediatric hospitalist and senior teaching resident.
+Purple Team:The purple team is comprised of overflow patients from the red team as well as pediatric nephrology patients.
+This team consists of a pediatric hospitalist and a senior resident.

 Green Team:The green team is comprised of our Hematology Oncology and Endocrinology inpatients.
 This team is one senior and one to two interns.

 Orange Team:The Orange team cares for our Pulmonology and Gastroenterology inpatients, including intestinal transplants.
 This team is made up of one senior and one intern.